kosatnkn/magnetar/doc/doc.md

             // ...

             // NOTE: Make sure you init tooltips and popover after rendering the view.
             //       You sort of has to do this.
-Otherwise tooltips and popovers will not wok within the loaded module.
+Otherwise tooltips and popovers will not
+            //       work within the loaded module.
             // init tooltips
             $('[data-toggle="tooltip"]').tooltip();